CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 ### Enable Tests

-Tests for the NetCI environment are predefined and rely primarly on Netq as the backend validation tool.
+Tests for the NetCI environment are predefined and primarily rely on NVIDIA Netq as the backend validation tool.

 {{<img src="/images/guides/nvidia-air/NetCI-EnableTests.png" width="600px">}}

+NetCI comes pre-configured with a standard set of tests.
+Users can define their own tests which is convered in the section {{<link url="Continuous-Integration/" text="Add Tests">}}.

 ### Summary